meznom/qca/README.md

 $ make
 ```

-Build example using a MacPorts g++ compiler, MacPorts Boost library and the
+Build example using a MacPorts g++ compiler, MacPorts Boost library, and the
 [Anaconda][] Python distribution:
 ```
 $ mkdir Release